Biblical Theology

 Listen to this article

-Furthermore, this act of demolition and removal signified a fresh start and the possibility of restoration.
-After the infected house was removed, the owner could rebuild a new house in its place, free from contamination.
-This symbolized the hope of cleansing, renewal, and God’s desire for His people to live in a state of holiness.
+The removal also signified a fresh start.
+After the contaminated structure was taken away, the owner could rebuild a new house free from disease, illustrating the hope of cleansing, renewal, and God’s desire for His people to live in holiness.

 Share this: